-COLORADO...
-Colorado has more 14,000-foot peaks than all other states in the Union combined and its mountain playgrounds probably draw more summer vacationists than any other similar regions in America.
+COLORADO . . .
+Colorado has more 14,000-foot peaks than all other states in the Union combined, and its mountain playgrounds probably draw more summer vacationists than any other similar regions in America.

 There is something about the sparkling sunshine and the cool crisp air in Colorado that is delightfully tonic.
-A rustic lodge beside one of its pine-fringed, gem-like lakes that mirror the eternal beauty of snow-capped peaks, makes an unbeatable spot for a restful vacation.
+Fine foot and horseback trails through magnificent mountain scenery invite the energetic vacationer, lots of gurgling little rivers lure the trout fisherman, while a rustic lodge beside one of its pine-fringed, gemlike lakes that mirror the eternal beauty of snow-capped peaks, makes an unbeatable spot for a restful vacation.
 Especially worthy of a visit are Rocky Mountain National Park, the National Forests and the scenic Pikes Peak region.

 From Denver there are many thrilling side trips of one day or longer into the mountains.
-Via Union Pacific from the east you can visit the beautiful mile-high city of Denver en route to or from California without additional rail fare.
+Via Union Pacific from the east you can visit the beautiful mile-high city of Denver en route to or from California without extra rail fare.